b-mc-g/G-CD_Week4_Project/Codebook.md

 The complete list of variables of each feature vector is available in 'features.txt'

-# Data Analsis and transformation
+# Data Analysis and transformation

-Please refer also to the comments in the R script file that describe also details of the dta transformation steps.
+Please refer also to the comments in the R script file that describe also details of the data transformation steps.

-In general the s
+In general R script proceeds as follows

+    - data is downloaded
+    - data is unzipped and stored in working directory
+    - train, test, activity, subject and feature label data are read into data frames
+    - selected labels are converted to more descriptive labels
+      - activity ID to activity Name e.g 1 to Walking
+      - feature column number to Feature Name COl(1) to tBodyAcc-meaN()-X
+    - merger training and test data sets to create one data set
+    - extract only those feature colums related to mean() or std() - standard deviation
+    - group this data by subject and by activity
+    - calculate the mean for a suject/activity pair or grouping
+    - write the results into the file "independent_tidy_data_set.txt in the working directory